 Just writing this post is making me want to do some more painting.
 It can become quite addictive.
 It is so fun!

-Using a white posca pen I then drew Mary and Joseph.
-I then drew the remainder of my nativity scene, including baby Jesus and the stable animals.
+- Step 2: Using a white posca pen I then drew Mary and Joseph.

 It really did look fabulous and I was really pleased with this final design.